harrisonzhy/chip8-emulator/README.md

 # CHIP-8 Emulator

-Interpreter which can run CHIP-8 games.
+Interpreter that can run CHIP-8 games.